akarazhev/tech-workbook/design-patterns/design-patterns.md

 > Using command objects makes it easier to construct general components that need to delegate, sequence or execute method calls at a time of their choosing without the need to know the class of the method or the method parameters.

+### Interpreter

+Intent

+> Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+Wikipedia says

+> In computer programming, the interpreter pattern is a design pattern that specifies how to evaluate sentences in a language.

+In plain words

+> The basic idea is to have a class for each symbol (terminal or nonterminal) in a specialized computer language.